junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean asks him, gentle this time, "I'll only ask this one thing, then, just this one time.
 But I want you to be absolutely honest with me, honest with yourself, alright, Cas?
 If you say no, then I'll stop arguing."

 He pauses there for a moment, and Cas nods.
 His eyes drop even lower than where they focused on to.
-As if the bottom of the sea suddenly sinks, even lower than Mariana Trench, and the color of all the oceans deepens so many shades that it shows in Castiel's eyes.
+As if the bottom of the sea suddenly sinks, even lower than the Mariana Trench, and the color of all the oceans deepens so many shades that it shows in Castiel's eyes.

 And Dean asks him: "Do you *want* to come back?
 To Earth?"
 He hesitates for a second, then adds, quieter, "To me?"